-If culture is so fundamental, it’s important to ask: What is culture?
+If culture is so fundamental, it’s important to ask: What culture is?

-Well, it is difficult to define.
+It is difficult to define.
 Culture is like the wind.
-It's difficult to describe, but you can see the manifestations or the effects of culture in action.
+It is challenging to describe but you can see the manifestations or the effects of culture in action.

-– the beliefs, customs, arts, etc., of a particular society, group, place, or time – a way of thinking, behaving, or working that exists in a place or organization (such as a business)
+Merriam-Webster defines culture as: “- the beliefs, customs, arts, etc., of a particular society, group, place, or time…: a way of thinking, behaving, or working that exists in a place or organization (such as a business).”

 ERC (Employers Resource Council), a human resources organization, describes it this way:

-“Culture is the character and personality of an organization.
-It’s the sum of the core values, beliefs, traditions, underlying assumptions, attitudes, and behaviors shared by a group of people.
-Stated simply, culture is what makes your organization unique.”2
+“Culture is the character and personality of an organization It’s the sum of the core values, beliefs, traditions, underlying assumptions, attitudes, and behaviors shared by a group of people.”

-I have always viewed core values as driving culture and culture as a manifestation of a business’s core values.
+I always have viewed core values (evaluate your core values with this assessment) as driving culture and culture as a manifestation of a business’s core values.
 In fact, if you take a careful look around your organization you will see visible signs of its culture and the core values that drive it.